keylime/keylime/docs/installation.rst

 `here <https://github.com/keylime/keylime/tree/master/docker>`_ or our local CI script
 `here <https://github.com/keylime/keylime/blob/master/.ci/run_local.sh>`_
-which will automate the build and pull of keylime on TPM 1.2 or 2.0.
+which will automate the build and pull of Keylime on TPM 1.2 or 2.0.

 Manual
 ------